-It is impossible to emphasise the significance of an IT Auditor in our digitally-reliant present cannot be overstated.
-As vulnerabilities rise in the wake of rapid digitisation, the expansion of edge-computing in the IoT, and the centrality of digital operations, IT Auditors are the front line and the operational lead of digital internal controls and security management.
+It is impossible to emphasise the significance of an IT auditor in today’s digitally dependent world.
+As vulnerabilities rise in the wake of rapid digitisation, the expansion of edge computing in the IoT, and the centrality of digital operations, IT Auditors are the front line and the operational lead of internal digital controls and security management.

-IT Auditors are also integral to establishing enterprise-wise IT literacy and establishing board-level understanding of IT integrity, funding and support.
-Clearly, therefore IT Auditors have to make the most concise representation of their multifaceted role on their CV.
+IT Auditors are also integral to establishing enterprise-wise IT literacy and a board-level understanding of IT integrity, funding and support.
+Therefore, IT Auditors must make the most concise representation of their multifaceted role on their CV.

-There are two primary certifications that are considered high value for IT auditors:
+Two primary certifications are considered high-value for IT auditors:

-It is a certification for Certified Information Security Manager – a certification based on design, implementation and integration of IS systems, ideal for professionals with experience in IS design and security management.
-Offered by ISACA.
+It is a certification for Certified Information Security Manager – Certification based on the design, implementation and integration of IS systems provided by ISACA.
+Ideal for professionals with experience in IS design and security management.

-While these certifications are not absolutely essential, it’s wise to seek out official certification of your role.
-If you have developed into the role without certifications, highlight the below skills and experience.
+While these certifications are optional, seeking an official certification of your role is wise.
+If you have developed into the position without credentials, highlight the below skills and experience.

 Integrity vs Security

-The role of an IT auditor means focusing both on internal IT controls, and the integrity of systems from external wrongdoing.
-This requires auditors with experience in technical innovation processes and competitor comparisons, alongside strong experience in cybersecurity, L&D, and systems vulnerabilities.
+The role of an IT auditor means focusing both on internal IT controls and the integrity of systems from external wrongdoing.
+It requires auditors with experience in technical innovation processes and competitor comparisons, alongside solid expertise in cybersecurity, L&D, and systems vulnerabilities.

 Whilst data analysis will sit at the heart of any role within IT controls, security and support, there is a high value for IT auditors with clear and concise communication skills.